 The Benefits and Skills of Adaptive Thinking

 We must learn to act as decision-makers, taking command of our lives.
 We must make good choices every day.
 Sun Tzu's The Art of War teaches the adaptive methods that a commander needs.
-Our Sun Tzu's Rule Book provides and easy, systematic way to learn these rules.
+Our Sun Tzu's Play Book provides and easy, systematic way to learn these rules.
 The skills improve our ability to 1) understand our strategic position, 2) see our opportunities, 3) respond appropriately to situations, and 4) make more creative decisions.

 Click on any of the above links in access more free articles on Sun Tzu's strategy.